Opentaste/bombolone/readme.md

 From here you decide which languages you want to use the site.

 ### HashTable ###
 With the HashTable module you can create different hashmap be used inside modules or the site.

 ## Who we are

 Lovers of the python and the web!

-The project was created by Leonardo Zizzamia and Gianluca Bargelli (or better known as the Tiramisu boys).
+The project was created by [Leonardo Zizzamia](http://zizzamia.com/).

-Contributors: Giacomo Marinangeli, Paolo Bernardi, Rafael Lucas.
+Contributors: Gianluca Bargelli, Giacomo Marinangeli, Paolo Bernardi, Rafael Lucas.

 The logo was designed by Sam Gregory.

 ## License